Before you start

 • You want to receive regular payments at a frequency other than monthly

-• You want your regular income payments to automatically increase each year (e.g., by the Retail Price Index).
+• You want your regular monthly payments to automatically increase each year (e.g., by the Retail Price Index).

 • You want to use our Income Tap facility.